Barks Chocolate Recipes

 Pour white chocolate-cereal mixture onto prepared tray.
 Use a rubber spatula to gently spread the mixture, allowing a 1-inch border around the edges.

-Use a teaspoon to drop strawberry-white chocolate mixture on top of the white chocolate slab.
+Use a teaspoon to drizzle the strawberry-white chocolate mixture on top of the white chocolate slab.

-Use a knife or skewer to swirl the chocolates together, creating a marble pattern.
+With a butter knife or wooden skewer, swirl the chocolates together, creating a marble pattern.

 Scatter freeze-dried strawberries on top of the slab, followed by freeze-dried blueberries.